nourajazbeh/task-today/README.md

 # Task_Today

-Task_Today is a simple To-Do List website made using Bootstrap and PHP.
+This project is a simple To-Do list where we can perform simple operations like

-This is my first project on PHP and
+=> Create a new Task.
+=> Read all the tasks that are created.
+=> Update a particular task upon a wrong entry.
+=> Delete a particular task when the task is done.